chris-conklin/vagrant_envs/drupleville/README.md

-{warning:title=Warning}This is a vanilla Drupal & install.
-Once you vagrant destroy, all of your nodes and changes are GONE!.{warning}
+<h2 style="color: red;">This is a vanilla Drupal & install.
+Once you vagrant destroy, all of your nodes and changes are GONE!.</h2>
 ### Prereqs
 - download drupal - lib/drupal.tar.gz
 - extract drupal - lib/drupal7